khaledelsayed2003/rain_alert_app/README.md

-- 5. Configure Twilio trial number
+- 5.Configure Twilio trial number
     - Make sure your Twilio trial phone number is allowed to send SMS to your PHONE_NUMBER.
     - In src/main.py, the from_ field must be your Twilio number, for example:
         - message = client.messages.create(